ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 • Note: Don’t remove the information which is already present at the prompt.

-• Type 'encryptionRecoveryKey=xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx' immediately after the already showed commands (no space is needed).
+• Type 'encryptionRecoveryKey=xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx-xxxxxx' immediately after the already showed commands (appy a single space and then update and do not add the quotes while typing the command.).

 • Sample - The key format is provided as 16 sets of six digit values with a dash between the sets.